letsdiscodev/docs.letsdisco.dev/docs/disco-cli-reference.md

 ```
 USAGE
   $ disco init SSHSTRING [--version <value>] [--verbose] [--host <value>] [--local-image <value>]
-    [--advertise-addr <value>]
+    [--advertise-addr <value>] [--cloudflare-tunnel <value>]

 FLAGS
   --advertise-addr=<value>     fixed IP address used to add nodes. defaults to resolving domain name of ssh connection
+  --cloudflare-tunnel=<value>  Cloudflare Tunnel token, if you want to run Disco behind a Cloudflare tunnel
   --host=<value>               hostname to use, when installing using an internal IP for the SSH connection, e.g. disco
                                init root@10.1.2.3 --host disco.example.com
   --local-image=<value>        local Docker image to upload and use (mostly for Disco development)
   --verbose                    show extra output
   --version=<value>            [default: latest] version of disco daemon to install

 DESCRIPTION
   initializes a new server